efabless/openlane2/docs/source/getting_started/newcomers/index.md

 Example of a macro integrated inside Caravel
 ```

 This figure displays `Caravel` chip.
-The higlighted rectangle is where
+The highlighted rectangle is where
 `Caravel User Project Wrapper` is.
 Let's zoom in at the top right corner of
 this area.